k5cents/gluedown/README.md

 return that same vector with each element wrapped in the corresponding markdown syntax.
-With the `cat` argument, these wrapped vectors can by easily concatenated, separated with a newline, and printed; this is useful in combination with the `results='asis'` RMarkdown chunk option to directly print markdown blocks.
+With the `cat` argument, these wrapped vectors can by easily concatenated, separated with a newline, and printed; this is useful in combination with the `results='asis'` R Markdown chunk option to directly print markdown blocks.

 ``` r